namsral/keywordsearch/README.md

   ```

 3. Host the HTML file in the cloud; CDN, S3, GitHub Pages, Nginx, etc
-4. Now set your browser's default search engine to the location of the hosted HTML file with the additional 'q' query paramter, e.g. `https://<mysite.com>/search.html?q=%s`
+4. Now set your browser's default search engine to the location of the hosted HTML file with the additional query parameter, e.g. `https://<mysite.com>/search.html?q=%s`